 We had a delicious Alaskan halibut and chips on the pier as we took in our last views of the beautiful sights of the cloud-shrouded mountains before heading to the airport

-Overall Opinion on This Alaskan Expedition
+Overall Opinion on This Alaskan Cruise

 This 8-Day Alaskan expedition with UnCruise, made me grateful for the opportunity to disconnect from my wired life and simply enjoy the smells, sights and sounds of nature.
 If you are prepared to give up the entertainment, multiple restaurants and bars, and luxurious cabins and facilities you might find on the larger cruise ships, to slow down and immerse in the destination, Uncruise is a fabulous option.
 The wildlife experiences, expedition team members, freshly prepared (and sourced) meals including hot delicious pastries all made by the chefs on board created a comfortable platform to learn and engage in adventurous activities.